leaflettuce/DSblog/content/posts/baby_stats.md

-Title: A Baby Own the Way
+Title: A Baby on the Way
 Slug: baby_stats
 Date: 2018-06-02 15:00
 Category: Data Visualization